Sylan

 The central part of the range includes a large mountain ridge that starts at the 1523 m tall mountain Lillsylen in the north then heading south to the 1762 m tall Storsylen (the highest point in the mountain range), and further south to the 1728 m tall mountain Storsola.
 Traversing the ridge is a popular trip for experienced hikers, and is easiest from the south to the north, due to a scrambling point about 100 m south of the Storsylen summit.

 There are a number of mountain cabins in the area.
 The Norwegian Trekking Association maintains the tourist huts Schultzhytta in Roltdalen, Storerikvollen and Nedalshytta by Nesjøen.
 On the Swedish side the Swedish Tourist Association maintains the tourist huts Blåhammarens Fjällstation, Sylarnas Fjällstation and Helags Fjällstation.
 The mountain has a number of relatively small glaciers in its cirques on the eastern side of the main ridge.

+Climate

 Name

 Sylan is the finite plural of syl which means "awl".
 The sharp and pointed peaks of the mountains have been compared with the tool.